ThatNintendoNerd/galaxy_save_data/docs/galaxy/GameData.md

 ## Time

-On Wii, time is tracked on a per-clock cycle basis, allowing for both incredible precision and accuracy.
+On Wii, time is tracked using a register which increments every few CPU cycles, allowing for both incredible precision and accuracy.
 See [OSTime](#ostime) for more information.

 On Nintendo Switch, time is now tracked on a per-second basis.
 See [PosixTime](#posixtime) for more information.